Zoetis and AgNext Collaborate for Cattle Industry

 Thank you to Governor Kim Reynolds for her continued dedication to this event and for her partnership with Iowa beef cattle producers.
 This event is a rewarding and humbling experience for all who participate.

-For a list of sponsors, youth exhibitors, steers, celebrities, donors/buyers, and funds raised by each, please look for that in your next issue of the Iowa Cattleman or on the Governor’s Charity Steer Show website once the magazine is released.
+For a list of sponsors, youth exhibitors, steers, celebrities, donors/buyers, and funds raised by each.
+Please look for that in your next issue of the Iowa Cattleman or on the Governor’s Charity Steer Show website.

 Enclosure: For images from the event, visit the ICA Flickr page.